 Learn more about buying traffic:

 - Read more about pay-per-click advertising in The Holy Grail Of Marketing?

-Creating or ‘curating’ content – whether that be blog posts, articles, tweets, YouTube videos, Pinterest boards – allows you to ‘create’ traffic too.
+Creating or ‘curating’ content – whether that be blog posts, articles, tweets, YouTube videos, Pinterest boards, podcasts – allows you to ‘earn’ traffic too.

 Search engine optimisation (SEO) and social sharing are the icing on the cake that make it easier for other people to find and share your content.

 You can also use your existing resources to create traffic – for example, writing to your offline customers to direct them to your website.

 Pros: needn’t cost any money, and helps you to establish your brand and reputation along the way.